malgokiel/malgokiel/README.md

 # <p align=center>Hi I'm Małgorzata 👋</p>

 Nice to see you here!
 I am full-stack developer in training, currently located in Frankfurt, Germany 🥨.
-I focus on building usefull and practical web apps.
+I focus on building useful and practical web apps.
 I love clean, easy to follow and maintain code, no matter the complexity of a product.

 Don't hesitate to reach out! [📩](mailto:libronika@gmail.com)